felicityallen/JACKS/README.txt

 jacks:

-The JACKS python package + examples
+The JACKS python package (see jacks/README.txt for examples)

 2018_paper_materials: